Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Do the authorities take into account any penalties imposed in other jurisdictions?

 The authorities do not consider penalties imposed in other jurisdictions when calculating fines.
-However, in certain cases, conduct that has already been punished cannot, as a matter of principle, be subjected to further fines in Romania.
+However, in certain cases, especially in the ones handled and decided upon at EU level by the European Commission, conduct that has already been punished cannot, as a matter of principle, be subjected to further fines in Romania.

 Is a company permitted to pay a penalty imposed on its employee?